macbodziak/project-julia/README.txt

 	properties:
 		IsActive - should return true, if the status effect needs to be applied each turn, like damage etc.
 		Type - should return a value from the StatusEffectType enum.
 This uniqly identifies a status effect, and a unit can have only one instance of an effect.
 When creating a new status effect add a coresponding value to the status type enum
+	Status Effect object can be created in the Editor via context menu, by right-clicking > Scriptable Objects > Status Effect

 StatusEffectType
 	This enum should have a value for each status effect.
 	It is used to distinquish status effects (make sure we do not apply a status effect a second time but refresh its duration) and also to as a lookup key in tables for Saving Throws etc.

+--- Creating new Enemies

+make sure layer is set to unit!!!!